Dési Bouterse: Sergeants Coup

 On 25 February 1980, Bouterse, Horb, and fourteen other sergeants overthrew the Henck Arron government with a violent military coup d'état, now known as the Sergeants Coup.
 The sergeants who accomplished this coup were known as the Groep van zestien (Group of Sixteen), led by Bouterse.
 After the coup, he became chairman of the National Military Council of Suriname and as such the de facto dictator of Suriname.
 From then until 1988, Bouterse was the power behind puppet presidents installed by him.

 The military takeover, which was widely supported by the population, was officially aimed at fighting corruption and unemployment (which at the time affected 18 per cent of the working population), and at restoring order in public affairs.
 However, "the political plans were vague, no ideological discussions had taken place in preparation for the coup," notes historian Rosemarijn Hoefte.

 On the day of the coup, Bouterse's soldiers burned down the Central Police Station of Suriname.
 The remains of this building now form the "monument of the Revolution".
 Annually, on 25 February, the coup is commemorated.

 The military dictatorship imposed an evening curfew, and curtailed freedom of press (only one newspaper, de Ware Tijd, was allowed to continue publishing, but was subject to heavy censorship).
 In 1985, it banned political parties and restricted freedom of assembly.
-It was characterized by a high level of government corruption and the summary executions of political opponents.
+It was characterised by a high level of government corruption and the summary executions of political opponents.
 After the December murders of fifteen opponents in 1982, Bouterse closed the University of Suriname.

 He established diplomatic relations with the Soviet Union, Cuba and North Korea, but his regime did not show any Communist orientation.
-The Netherlands suspended development aid to its former colony, destabilizing the Surinamese economy.
+The Netherlands suspended development aid to its former colony, destabilising the Surinamese economy.
 At the same time, the fall in bauxite prices, Suriname's main export, accentuated the economic crisis.
 The regime was quickly confronted with several uprisings, sometimes led by part of the army, sometimes by civilians.
 In 1983, in the wake of the U.S. invasion of Grenada, Suriname drew closer to Washington and expelled Cuban diplomats, perhaps for fear of U.S. aggression.

 December murders

-On 7 and 8 December 1982, fifteen prominent Surinamese men who had criticized Bouterse's military dictatorship or were connected with the coup d'état attempt on 11 March 1982, were brought to Fort Zeelandia (then Bouterse's headquarters), where they were tortured and shot dead.
+On 7 and 8 December 1982, fifteen prominent Surinamese men who had criticised Bouterse's military dictatorship or were connected with the coup d'état attempt on 11 March 1982, were brought to Fort Zeelandia (then Bouterse's headquarters), where they were tortured and shot dead.
 These killings are known as the December murders.